euwbah/musescore-xen-tuner/README.md

 If all else fails, [report an issue](#reporting-an-issue).
 Include the tuning config text you were trying to use and provide a score example.

-### I made my own tuning config, but it doesn't seem to be doing anything.
-(Treated as 12edo)
+### I made my own tuning config, but it doesn't seem to be doing anything, and notes are treated as 12edo

 This usually means that there's an error in the tuning config itself.
 On your laptop/PC, go to the [Xen Tuner Tuning Config compiler website](https://euwbah.github.io/musescore-xen-tuner/), paste your tuning config there, and click 'Debug config (js console)', which will print messages/syntax errors to the [browser's JavaScript console](https://balsamiq.com/support/faqs/browserconsole/) about any issues with your declaration of the tuning config.